-Qt Visual Studio Tools includes MSBuild rules and targets specific to Meta-Object Compiler (moc), User Interface Compiler (uic), and Resource Compiler (rcc).
+Qt VS Tools includes MSBuild rules and targets specific to Meta-Object Compiler (moc), User Interface Compiler (uic), and Resource Compiler (rcc).
 These rules are referred to as Qt/MSBuild.
 They enable running moc, rcc and uic in parallel processes and setting build options, such as selecting project items to process and the tools to process them.
-Further, source files generated by the Qt tools are added to the C++ compilation during the build process, so that generated files do not need to be included in projects.
+Further, source files that the Qt tools generate are added to the C++ compilation during the build process, so you do not need to include generated files in projects.

-The options for each Qt tool can be set either globally at project level or for specific files.
+You can set options for each Qt tool either globally at project level or for specific files.
 To set global options for handling files at project level:

 - Select Properties in the context menu of the project.